LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 end
 ```

-You can see the documented hooks for the schema and plugins in the `Plugin` section.
+You can see the documented hooks for the schema and modules in the `Module` section.

 # Conclusion
 Overall, most of the conversion from Clockwork to Lilia is simply renaming a certain function and/or switching the order of arguments around.
 Both are frameworks so they function similarly.